-Dr. Heather Berry is a member of the Theriogenology Society and has also received training from Minitube of America (MOFA).
-She is one of our primary diagnostic ultrasound doctors and has attend many seminars and conferences related to theriogenology.
+Dr. Heather Berry is a member of the Society for Theriogenology and has also received training from Minitube USA (formerly MOFA) for Transcervical insemination and Breeding Management.
+She is one of our primary diagnostic ultrasound doctors and has attended many seminars and conferences related to theriogenology.

 Dr. Berry grew up in Massachusetts and moved in New Hampshire after graduating from veterinary school.
 She is a graduate of the Cummings School of Veterinary Medicine at Tufts University where she earned her Doctor of Veterinary Medicine degree in 2001.
 She gained experience at clinics along the seacoast before settling in the Portsmouth area.

 Dr. Berry has always loved science and animals, so it was a natural progression for her to pursue a career in veterinary medicine.
 She has been a team member with Broadview Animal Hospital since fall of 2015.
 As a veterinarian, she strives “to stay progressive in a continuously

 changing field.
 One of her goals is “to foster and help expand our reproductive services department”.
 Her favorite aspect of practicing veterinary medicine is being able to use her knowledge to investigate cases, solve problems, and to work as a team.
 Dr. Berry has a special